PelionIoT/cbor-sync/README.md

 ## Known issues

-* All floats encoded as 64-bit, regardless of whether they strictly need to be or not
+* All floats encoded as 64-bit, regardless of whether they strictly need to be